|Thu 01-09-2022, 12:00Charlestown, Cornwall||Sun 04-09-2022, 12:00Charlestown, Cornwall||Anny of Charlestown||3 Nights||AY010922|

 Join your tall ship Anny in the Historic setting of Charlestown Harbour as seen in the TV drama Poldark.
-Enjoy your break sailing along the South Cornish Coast
+Enjoy your break sailing east along the Cornish coast with places to stop overnight ranging from ports like Mevagissey to mysterious anchorages like Silver Mine Cove, or it could be Fowey, Polruan or the Helford and the Fal.

 Beginners keen to try a new activity on a small and friendly tall ship with wide uncluttered decks and characterful wooden interior.
 Keen sailors who can’t wait for Spring and summer to arrive and love outdoor adventures in Cornwall.
 If you are someone who instantly feels better the moment they take off their shoes off and feels a wooden deck beneath their feet or sand between their toes, then a sailing ship beats a holiday cottage for romantic appeal.
 The crew on Anny of Charlestown are happy to teach you as much sailing skills or marlinspike seamanship as you want, or be your guide to the unspoilt and rugged coastline of Cornwall or even Devon.
 Anny has a ships boat for going ashore in secret coves or when anchored off historic fishing villages so you can explore ashore oo.